arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ![Overlapping circles with both circles highlighted](media/full_outer.png)

 --{{1}}--
 The result of a full join will be a table that has rows of data for students that have only math grades (and therefore appear only in the left table), students that have only language grades (and therefore appear only in the right table), and student that have both grades (and therefore appear in both tables).
-When there's no matching data from the one of the tables to join to the data you included from the other table, `NULL` values (empty cells) are added.
-When there is no matching data from one table to join to the data from the other table, because the student doesn't have grades for both subjects, these cells in the table are empty, or `NULL`.
+When there's no matching data from the one of the tables to join to the data you included from the other table (for example, a language grade for a student who does not appear in the language grades table), `NULL` values (empty cells) are added.

 {{1}}
 *****